OSCELOT/MyMessages/README.md

 My Messages B2 will NOT work in Ultra (since B2s that have a non-system admin UX will not work in Ultra).

-The University of New Mexico is currently running unm-unmmymessages-q2-2019.war (version 2.3.3-q4.2018) on Blackboard Learn Q4 2018 CU6 (Self Hosted).
+The University of New Mexico is currently running unm-unmmymessages-q2-2019.war (version 2.3.3-q4.2018) on Blackboard Learn Q4 2018 CU 10 (Self Hosted).

 My Messages may work with SaaS (Original only), but believe this would best be done as a Custom B2 migration to LTI + REST API.